 Now, suppose that you wanted to enliven your portfolio—adding a bit more growth to match your longevity—exchange-traded funds (ETFs) are securities that duplicate a particular stock or bond index.
-Sector SPDRs are the oldest brand of ETFs, and the company offers one that would only include those companies in the S & P 500 Index, that are in any of the particular industries.
+Sector SPDRs are the oldest brand of ETFs, and the company offers one that would only: include those companies in the S & P 500 Index, or those that are in any of the individual industries.
 For instance, add a slice of IT/Technology (SYMBOL: XLK) and/or Health Care (XLV).
-Or, someone else might prefer Financials (XLF), or some of the others.
+Or, someone else might prefer Financials (XLF), or one or more of the others.

 On the Sector Tracker interactive site, you can check the performance of the various Sector SPDRs over various time frames (small white boxes toward the top).
 On the Sector SPDR web site, you can select any of the sectors by just clicking on the blue box, in the upper left.
 From there, you can down load the Prospectus, the Fact Sheet—which I find quite helpful—and other literature on each ETF.
 I have attached Fact Sheets for the IT/Technology and Health Care SPDRs.

-Be sure to due your homework, consult with whomever you seek investment advice, and give some serious consideration before adding these ETFs, and by how much.
+Be sure to do your homework, consult with whomever you generally ask for investment advice, and give some serious consideration before adding these, or other, ETFs, and by how much.
 Leave a Comment if I can be of any help.
 Check your portfolio regularly, if you can, to monitor whether it still meets you needs, as structured!

 SINCE PEOPLE LIVE LONGER TODAY THAN IN PREVIOUS GENERATIONS, OUR MONEY WILL NEED MORE GROWTH IN ORDER TO LAST AS LONG!
 (Part One)